 The discussion of tax-item transactions reveals three principles that should direct partnership tax allocation rules.
 First, the assignment-of-income doctrine should govern any assignments of income or deductions within partnerships.
 The partnership tax allocation rules should not allow taxpayers to use partnerships as devices to assign consideration without appropriate tax consequences.
-Second, the assignment of a tax item is economically equivalent to the assignment of a tax effect.
-Partnership tax allocation rules should recognize tax-effect assignments and tax them based on the economic arrangement of the parties.
+Second, the assignment of a tax item is economically equivalent to the assignments and tax them based on the economic arrangement of the parties.
 Third, tax-item transactions between parties subject to different tax brackets erode the tax base and have no independent economic significance.
 The partnership tax allocation rules should not permit such transactions.